 An asset class is a collection of securities, manifesting comparable traits and goes through similar market fluctuations.
 Similar legalities almost always bind securities in one asset class.
 Experts put different investment tools in various asset classes to help investors diversify their portfolio quickly.

 Risk factors, taxation, return rates, liquidity, tenures and market volatility differ according to asset classes.
 Hence, investors often rely on asset category diversification to earn maximum returns with minimal costs.

 There can be numerous criteria to classify asset classes.
-You may classify them based on purpose i.e. whether it is a consumption asset like oil and natural gas or whether it is an investment asset like stocks and bonds.
-You may also categorize them on the basis of location or the markets like domestic securities, foreign or international investments, or emerging markets and developed markets.
+You may classify them based on purpose, i.e. whether it is a consumption asset like oil and natural gas or whether it is an investment asset like stocks and bonds.
+You may also categorise them based on location or the markets like domestic securities, foreign or international investments, or emerging markets and developed markets.

 However, for now, let us dive into the popular asset classes and explore their distinct characteristics and unique selling propositions.